By ProFellow Founder, Dr. Vicki Johnson

 When applying for a fellowship or grant, applicants often skip the project idea brainstorming process and go with one obvious idea that relates to their work or studies.
 This is why a lot of the project ideas that end up in fellowship applications are boring, half-baked or irrelevant.
 If the project idea is uninspiring, it doesn’t matter how good the applicant’s resume or credentials are.
 So don’t skip the brainstorming process.
 Here are 5 insider strategies for coming up with an interesting, unique and memorable project proposal.

-- Talk to several potential host institutions.
 If you need a host institution for your fellowship project, it’s best to find an organization that is excited to have you work on a mutually beneficial project.
-Most will have tons of ideas for a project that they will directly benefit from.
+Most will have tons of ideas for a project that will benefit them.
 And if the host strongly supports your proposal, you’ll have extra brownie points for your application.

 Want more fellowship application tips?
 Check out our Step by Step Guide for a Competitive Fellowship Application.